nathanshelly/.files/utilities/fzf/README.md

 Add previews w/ `bat` (toggleable w/ `Ctrl-Space`).
 Use `Ctrl-d` & `Ctrl-u` to scroll previews down and up, respectively.

-If only one option would be displayed, select it immediately (`--select-1`.
-If none would be displayed, exit immediately (`--exit-0`).

 ### Keybindings

 > `C` here means `Ctrl`